Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Numerical experiment: solving systems from high-order FE discretization of 3D elliptic PDEs

-The problem is discretized using the continuous Galerkin FE method with piecewise polynomials of degree five (FEM-P5) on a hierarchy of five uniformly refined meshes.
-The matrices are assembled in FEniCS analogously\footnote{We use scaling described in \Cref{sec:scaling} and subsequently filter values of the system and prolongation matrices at the level $5\cdot 10^{-16}$ and $5\cdot 10^{-12}$, respectively.} as in the first experiment.
-The numbers of degrees of freedom (DoF) on the individual levels are $64$, $729$, $6~859$, $59~319$, and $493~039$.
+The problems are discretized using the continuous Galerkin FE method with piecewise polynomials of degree five (FEM-P5) on a hierarchy of four uniformly refined meshes.
+The meshes are aligned with the plane segment where the jump in the coefficient function take place.
+The matrices are assembled in FEniCS as in the first experiment.
+We again use the scaling of the system and prolongation matrices described in \Cref{sec:scaling}.
+The numbers of DoFs on the individual levels are $6~859$, $59~319$, $493~039$ and $4~019~679$.

-The methods are implemented using the Ginkgo linear algebra library \cite{ginkgo,Ginkgo2024} and run on an NVIDIA H-100 GPU, with CUDA version 12.2, on the system Orion at IFPEN.
+The iterative methods used to solve the algebraic systems on the finest level are implemented using the Ginkgo linear algebra library \cite{ginkgo,Ginkgo2024} and run on an NVIDIA GH200 GPU, with CUDA version 13.1.80, on the Kairos supercomputer at CALMIP, Toulouse.
 We chose the Ginkgo library for its support for implementing mixed precision algorithms.
-The matrices are generated in FEniCS and subsequently loaded on the GPU where the solution of the algebraic system takes place.
+The matrices, including the multigrid hierarchy, are generated in FEniCS in double precision and subsequently loaded on the GPU where the solution of the algebraic system using the Ginkgo library takes place.
+The matrices in Ginkgo are stored in the compressed sparse row (CSR) format with $32$-bit integer index type.
+The energy and memory measurements are obtained using the NVIDIA Management Library.